rticommunity/rticonnextdds-examples-unreal-engine/ConnextExample/README.md

     * UnrealBasicDDSTypesSupport.h
     * UnrealBasicDDSTypesSupport.cxx

-    You should not edit these files and these files must be regenerated if you modify the associated "UnrealBasicDDSTypes.idl" file.
+    You should not edit these files, and these files must be regenerated if you modify the associated "UnrealBasicDDSTypes.idl" file.

 * [ConnextExampleQosProfiles.xml](./ConnextExampleQosProfiles.xml)